youngker/apparmor-wiki/apparmor_kernel_development_guide_notifications.md

   do_notify(name, ...)

 If a notification is determined to be needed the audit message is queued up on the aa_notify struct.
-And it is handled in DO_NOTIFY at the end of the hook.
+And it is handled in do_notify at the end of the hook.
 This allows us to avoid apparmor internal locking and also to group multiple notifications into a single message.

+## ??

-## Audit messages and allocations
+# Audit messages and allocations

 The queue of audit messages requires that they be allocated via heap memory, but we also don't want the regular audit path to fail.